reinnet/jsd-mp/README.md

 provide them with VNFMs.
 This is a NP-Hard problem so here we implement some heuristics to make solution faster.

+Methods:

+- Optimal
+- MASREN
+- Abu (baed on nearset work but as is)
+- Optimized Abu (based on nearest work but with some moditifcation)

 ## Abu Method

 Abu-Lebdeh describe a method based on tabu-search to improve VNFM placement on datacenter that already has VNF placement.